Tea Light Snowman Ornament

 - Add eyes and a mouth with the black marker and flushed cheeks with the pink.
 Use the orange marker to color the bulb/nose.
 The latter step is so the snowman's nose will be orange even when the light is off!

 - Tie the ends of the ribbon into a knot so you can hang up your ornaments.

 The flame of the battery operated tea lights make a perfect carrot nose for a snowman.
 With a few supplies you can make an adorable ornament!

 I had some leftover LED votive candles from a prior project.
 I saw this online and went to town using up what I had left in my stash.
-I painted on the face with a Sharpie marker, added highlights with white paint, cut a small strip of felt for the band and then glued on pompoms for the ear muffs and then glued on a ribbon to the back.
 Easy peasy!